nathan-andosen/vue-ts-webcomponent/README.md

 You can use the component by simply include the js file in your html page via a script tag.
 Refer to the index .html files in the _/build_ directory for examples.

-Simple the js file into your html page and use the custom element as you wish, example below:
+Add the js file into your html page and use the custom element as you wish, example below:

 ```html
 <!doctype html>